Ultimate Guide to the Manaslu Circuit Trek (2025 and 2026): Itinerary, Cost, Permits, Map & Insider Tips

 1557311355 IMG 20190506 WA0016

-Annapurna circuit trek is the trekking route within the Annapurna mountain range of central Nepal.
-The Annapurna area was opened to foreign trekkers in 1977 AD before that there was a restriction by the government of Nepal.
-The total length of the routes varies between (160-230km), depending upon the motor transportation is used where the track ends.
+Annapurna Circuit trek is a trekking route within the Annapurna mountain range of central Nepal.
+The Annapurna area was opened to foreign trekkers in 1977 AD.
+Before that, there was a restriction by the government of Nepal.
+The total length of the routes varies between 160-230km), depending upon the motor transportation is used where the track ends.
 This trek way crosses two different river valleys and encircles the Annapurna massif.
 This path reaches the highest point at Thorung La pass touching the edge of the Tibetan Plateau.
 All the trekkers goes through anti-clockwise as traveling this way the daily attitude gain comes slower and slower and crossing the high Thorung La pass will also be easier and safer.

 Get Package Details and More Information Here: